GeromeRen/tech-spec-note/python.md

 # index(x): returns the index of the first occurrence of x in the tuple
 t1 = (1,3,1,3,1,4,5)
 print(t1.index(3)) #1

+map is not immutable hence cannot append, but we can add two tuples
 ```

 # Sets